 Hopefully, you haven’t experienced the need to teach this lesson yet!
 It’s almost an inevitable one though.
 At some point, your sweet little cherub is going to pop out an unexpected expletive and you’re either going to kick yourself for saying it within their hearing range, or wonder where in the heck they heard it from!

-The best advice I have found for addressing this one is in Judy Arnall’s book Discipline Without Distress: 135 tools for raising caring, responsible children without time-out, spanking, punishment or bribery.
+The best advice I have found for addressing this one is in Judy Arnall’s book Discipline Without Distress.
 By the way, I love her book and have found it extremely useful for dealing with all sorts of challenging behaviours.
 To read a review of her book, click here.

 Basically Judy advises you to let your child know that that language is undesirable and unacceptable with your family.
 She also suggests teaching kids a replacement word for the swear-word, if they have used it properly in context while frustrated or angry.
 We are teaching Onetime to say, “Darn!” or “I’m frustrated.“